 - a) ASBIS

 - b) "CANYON":

 - c) "PRESTIGIO" and its product group trademarks, which include Nobile, Cavaliere, Signore, Visconte, Emporio, Prestigio MultiPad and Prestigio Grace

 - d) "Euromall"; and

 - e) "PrestigioPlaza.com"

-- f) We have also added a new trademark to Canyon Family CANYON LED, and filed for registration for lighting devices and accessories in EU recently.

 Most of these trademarks are registered and protected in the countries in which we operate, both under international, regional and national registration schemes and systems, to the extent and other terms set forth in the provisions based on which they were registered.
 The registrations are mostly in the international class of goods 09, computers and IT prodcuts, and related classes of services.